 The upside?
 You’ve got a big head start.

 Example: Jalen and Jacoby from Grantland, at ESPN

-“It really helps to have a good home base.” —Jody Avirgan, podcast producer and host at FiveThirtyEightChava Gourarie is a CJR Delacorte Fellow.
+“It really helps to have a good home base.” —Jody Avirgan, podcast producer and host at FiveThirtyEightChava Gourarie is a freelance writer based in New York and a former CJR Delacorte Fellow.
 Follow her on Twitter at @ChavaRisa A VERSION OF THIS ARTICLE APPEARED IN THE SEPTEMBER/OCTOBER ISSUE OF CJR UNDER THE SAME HEADLINE